Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 If you want to escape the chaotic din of New Orleans to a more serene countryside, then St. Tammy’s Abita Springs is the place for you.
 Abita Springs is convenient to visit since it’s less than an hour’s drive from New Orleans.

-The waters of Abita Springs have been known to possess minerals with good medicinal qualities.
-Now, the custodian of this tradition is the Abita Brewery.
 For those into wacky memorabilia, then Abita Mystery House is a prime attraction.
 There, you’ll find miscellaneous items such as homemade inventions plus interactive vignettes of Southern life.

 Lake Charles